 An effective procurement management system is key to the success of an organization

-As with most strategic organizational processes, purchasing management affects all areas within a company and requires people, systems, technology and discipline.
-In return, purchasing management can be the profitability difference-maker.
+As with most strategic organizational processes, purchasing management affects all areas within a company and requires people, systems, technology, and discipline.
+In return, a procurement management system can be the profitability difference-maker.
 Having a controlled cost of goods and the right products in stock in the correct quantities is a key factor in achieving customer satisfaction and organizational growth.

 Managing the procurement process